vaibhavjain882/Documentation/CHEF/chef.md

 # You have to create a helper cookbook also like yum update before installing anything on your centos node server.

-knife cookbook create yum
+$knife cookbook create yum
-vi /chef-repo/cookbooks/yum/recipes/default.rb
+$vi /chef-repo/cookbooks/yum/recipes/default.rb

 # copy below content in this file :